brookhong/Surfingkeys/README.md

 ## Hotkey to toggle Surfingkeys

 By default, `alt-s` will toggle Surfingkeys for current page.
 When Surfingkeys is turned off, all mappings stop working except the hotkey.
-To change page-wise hotkey, use settings below:
+To change hotkey, use settings below:

     Events.hotKey = 'i'; // hotkey must be one keystroke with/without modifier, it can not be a sequence of keystrokes like `gg`.